AlejandroGorgues/AstroCabTools/docs/fit_line_tutorial.rst

 Initial display
 ---------------

-After the tool is loaded, a window with a menu bar and  multiple buttons on the top of it, that will be explained later, will appear.
-Those options will interact with the spectrum that will appear on the canvas.
+After the tool is loaded, a window with a menu bar and multiple buttons on the top of it, will appear, which will interact with the spectrum on the canvas.

 --------------
 Data insertion